janousy/CPS-DevOps/simulator/README.md

   `python automatic_control.py`

+- We modified the automatic_control.py such that the location and spawn_point is no longer random.
+After starting the script it will ask you if you want to set a location, a destination and what car you want to use.
+- You have to enter the location point (x,y,z,yawn) of your chosen scenario.
+Set an appropriate destination point (x,y,z) far from your spawn point since it will de-spawn as soon as it reached its destination.
+(Before the scenario_runner ends)
+- Therefore there are two provided recommended destination points that worked for almost every scenario.
+(300,300,300 works almost everytime)
+- Choose number 23 as you car.
+We used it for the scenario evaluation.
+- Attention: It is possible that your defined destination point causes the AI to turn right at an intersection to reach the destination but the scenario wants it to turn left (SignalizedJunctionLeftTurn_1).
+In this case it is recommended to set the destination point to the complete opposite direction as it often solves the problem. (-300,-300,-300)
+- The scenario_runner will independently stop if its think the scenario is over.
+The AI keeps driving until it reaches its target.
+You can stop further traveling by hitting the ESC key.
 # Scenario Classification

 The following list was used to evaluate executed scenarios together with our AI agent.
 The full list with possible levels for each aspect is available [here](https://github.com/janousy/CPS-DevOps/blob/main/simulator/checklist.md) with .
 Each scenario was executed manually at least once, with adjusted spawn coordinates.